axil/blog/content/software/cmd.rst

 :tags: cmd.exe, patching

-When running a bat-file and breaking it via ctrl-c it stops with a pretty useless "Terminate Batch job (Y/N)?" prompt.
+When breaking execution of bat-file with ctrl-c it stops with a pretty useless "Terminate Batch job (Y/N)?" prompt.

 It looks like the most universal way to suppress it is to patch cmd.exe.